25 World Facts You Didn’t Know You Wanted to Know

 Buenos Aires has the highest percentage of people in therapy per capita

 Though New York City has a reputation of everyone having a shrink, Argentina actually has the highest percentage of people in therapy per capita.
 There are around 198 psychologists per 100,000 inhabitants, with an estimated 46 percent located in the capital of Buenos Aires.
 Though many types of therapy are available in the country, the most common and popular is psychoanalysis.
-Here are some of the other most popular travel destinations in South America.

 You need to burn 7,000 calories to lose one pound of fat

 If you’ve ever read a food label and wondered what would take to burn off the calories from a bag of chips or package of cookies, we have an answer.
 In order to lose one pound of fat, you’d need to burn 7,000 calories.
 Of course, every body is different, but the long-held belief that 3,500 calories equal one pound of fat is inaccurate.
-Find out some simple ways to burn fat fast.

 Guam eats the most Spam in the world, per capita

 If you grew up eating Spam—or still enjoy the canned meat today—you may wonder where it’s most popular.
 Though Hawaii consumes the most Spam in the United States, the Pacific island of Guam eats the most of the stuff per capita in the world.
 The former U.S. military outpost saw most American servicepeople leave after World War II, but the beloved SPAM imported for the soldiers remained popular with locals.
 Today, people in Guam eat more than 16 cans of Spam per person, per year—more than anywhere else.
 Want to learn more about this shelf-stable meat product?
 Here’s more information on what Spam is, anyway.

 The concept of the teenager is pretty new